microsoft/JARVIS/README.md

 # JARVIS

-The mission of JARVIS is to explore possibilities to build artificial general intelligent.
-Our vision is to discover and deliver cutting-edge research to the whole community.
+The mission of JARVIS is to explore artificial general intelligence (AGI) and deliver cutting-edge research to the whole community.

 ## What's New